History of U.S. foreign policy, 1861–1897: Lincoln administration, 1861–1865

 Republican Abraham Lincoln won election in the 1860 presidential election.
 The first cabinet position he filled was that of Secretary of State.
 It was tradition for the president-elect to offer this, the most senior cabinet post, to the leading (best-known and most popular) person of his political party.
-William Seward was that man and in mid-December 1860, Vice President-elect Hamlin, acting on Lincoln's behalf, offered the position to him.
+William H. Seward was that man and in mid-December 1860, Vice President-elect Hamlin, acting on Lincoln's behalf, offered the position to him.
 Seward had been deeply disappointed by his failure to win the 1860 Republican presidential nomination, but he agreed to serve as Lincoln's Secretary of State.
 By the end of 1862, Seward had emerged as the dominant figure in Lincoln's cabinet, though his conservative policies on abolition and other issues annoyed many Republicans.
 Despite pressure from some congressional leaders to fire Seward, Lincoln retained his Secretary of State for the duration of his presidency.

 Seward succeeded in his main goal: to keep Britain and France from recognizing the Confederacy, which counted heavily on them to go to war to protect their supply of cotton.
 Confederate "King Cotton" diplomacy was a failure—Britain needed American food more than it needed Confederate cotton.
 Every nation was officially neutral throughout the war, and none formally recognized the Confederacy.

 The major nations all recognized that the Confederacy had certain rights as an organized belligerent.
 A few nations did take advantage of the war.
 Spain recaptured its lost colony of the Dominican Republic.
-It lost it again in 1865.
+It lost it again four years later following the end of the Dominican Restoration War.
 More serious was the war by France, under Emperor Napoleon III, to install Maximilian I of Mexico as a puppet ruler, hoping to negate American influence.
 France, therefore, encouraged Britain to join in a policy of mediation, suggesting that both recognize the Confederacy.
 Seward repeatedly warned that any recognition of the Confederacy was tantamount to a declaration of war.
 The British textile industry depended on cotton from the South, but it had stocks to keep the mills operating for a year and in any case, the industrialists and workers carried little weight in British politics.
 Knowing a war would cut off vital shipments of American food, wreak havoc on the British merchant fleet, and cause the immediate loss of Canada, Britain and its powerful Royal Navy refused to join France.

 Historians emphasize that Union diplomacy proved generally effective, with expert diplomats handling numerous crises.
 British leaders had some sympathy for the Confederacy, but were never willing to risk war with the Union.
 France was even more sympathetic to the Confederacy, but it was threatened by Prussia and would not make a move without full British cooperation.
 Confederate diplomats were inept, or as one historian put it, "Poorly chosen diplomats produce poor diplomacy."
 Other countries played a minor role.
 Russia made a show of support of the Union, but its importance has often been exaggerated.